pikselkraft/npm-scripts-miniBoilerplate/README.md

 # Pikselkraft npm scripts
-This portfolio uses the last web standards and focuses on quality, accessibility and workflow optimisation.
+A simple boilerplate of NPM scripts which uses the last web standards and focuses on quality, accessibility and workflow optimisation.

 ## Workflow and technologies